ioos/bio_mobilization_workshop/_episodes/12-data-management.md

 ---
 title: "Data management & best practices"
 start: true
-teaching: 30
+teaching: 45
-exercises: 30
+exercises: 0
 questions:
 - "What is GBIF?"
 - "How is GBIF organized"
 - "The GBIF portal"
 objectives:
-- "Understand how GBIF works."
-- "Understand how GBIF is organized."
-- "Basic understanding of the GBIF portal"
+- "Introduction to data management & best practices"

 keypoints:
-- "The GBIF portal is the place to find biodiversity data"
+- "Understand some best data management practices"
 ---